emmanuelroussel/web-template/README.md

-# web-template
+# Web Development Template

-Boilerplate and project starter for workshop on web development
+(Almost) unopiniated starter project designed for students in a beginner workshop on web development that will be taught early 2017.
+Adapted from [Skeleton CSS](http://getskeleton.com/).